-To participate in our program, you must be a full-time undergraduate student at Charleston Southern University, the College of Charleston, Medical University of South Carolina and Trident Technical College.
+To participate in our program, you must be a full-time undergraduate or graduate student at Charleston Southern University, the College of Charleston, Charleston School of Law, Medical University of South Carolina, or Trident Technical College.
 If you are not enrolled at Charleston Southern University, please ensure that you reach out to your Registar Advisor for more information on how to join the Air Force ROTC program.
 As part of our program, you will be given opportunities to develop leadership skills, become a dynamic follower, and be an effective manager.
-This is done to ensure we commission Second Lieutenants into the Air Force who have demonstrated sound leadership characteristics and met Air Force ROTC and degree requirements.
+This is done to ensure we commission Second Lieutenants into the Air Force and Space Force who have demonstrated sound leadership characteristics and met Air Force ROTC and degree requirements.

 Air Force ROTC could change your life.
-Air Force ROTC Detachment 772 invites you to take control of your future, do something amazing, and join the ranks of the men and women of the United States Air Force as a commissioned officer!
+Air Force ROTC Detachment 772 invites you to take control of your future, do something amazing, and join the ranks of the men and women of the United States Air Force and Space Force as a commissioned officer!

 If you are ready for the ride of a lifetime, come visit us on the campus of Charleston Southern University in Russell Hall West second floor (above security), email us at firstname.lastname@example.org or call 843-863-7408.
 Additional resources can be found through the Jeanne M. Holm Center and AF FOIA.

 What you need to know:

 - About AFROTC